January 25

 Bell Inaugurates U.S. Transcontinental Telephone Service

-On January 25, 1915, Alexander Graham Bell placed a ceremonial call from New York to his former assistant Thomas Watson in San Francisco, marking the public launch of AT&T’s transcontinental telephone service.
+Alexander Graham Bell's ceremonial call from New York to his former assistant Thomas Watson in San Francisco on January 25, 1915, formally opened coast-to-coast telephone service across the United States.

 Summary